 Homemade frosting is a lot different because it is lighter and creamier.
 This is partially because of how you whipped the frosting and put air into the mix.

-Whipping the frosting will aerate it and it’ll be a lot better than it was before.
-You’ll have an airy, creamy frosting that should be much closer to homemade frosting.
+Whipping it will aerate it and it’ll be a lot better than it was before.
+You’ll have an airy, creamy frosting that should be much closer to homemade.

 Ensure That You Buy High-Quality Frosting